 Money – You’ll never feel like cash is a necessity in New Zealand.
 Credit cards can carry you through pretty much through the whole South Island and the rest of the country.
 The only time we really needed cash was when we needed coins for the coin wash, and super local spots.

-Tip : When exchanging avoid doing it at the airport as the rates are always worse than what you can get with an ATM withdrawal or at an exchange shop in the city.
+PRO TIP: When exchanging avoid doing it at the airport as the rates are always worse than what you can get with an ATM withdrawal or at an exchange shop in the city.

 When is the best time? – High season is during their summer which is December to February.
 As with other destinations, shoulder seasons are always the best so consider Spring (March – May) or Fall (September – November).

 Getting here – Auckland (AKL) is the international hub if you’re looking to fly in direct.
 Following this in size are Christchurch (CHC), Wellington (WLG), and Queenstown (ZQN), and Dunedin (DUD).
-To put alerts on the flights and find the best deals, I recommend using Skyscanner.
+To put alerts on the flights and find the best deals, we recommend using Skyscanner.

 Where should I stay? – The most comprehensive platform for bookings based on personal experience was Booking.com.
 They had everything from hotels, hostels, and guesthouses and we always managed to find an awesome place for a great place.
 As an alternative, there’s also Agoda and VRBO.